Is Making Etsy Star Seller Worth It? Explained

 4. Always Ship on Time

 Thanks to Amazon and other big storefronts that can ship out their products crazy fast, customers expect this when they come to Etsy as well.
 They don’t understand that it may take you time to create the product.
 They just want it in their hands instantly.
-But, to help with this it’s important to set a processing time and stick to it, because if you ship orders late this will ding your Star Seller evaluation.
+But, to help with this it’s important to set a processing time and stick to it because if you ship orders late this will ding your Star Seller evaluation.

 To receive a Star Seller badge, Etsy wants to see that 95% of your orders were processed and shipped on time.
 If you have a small shop, basically this means every single order needs to be processed and shipped on time otherwise you can’t receive this badge.

-Have a busy time of year and worried about staying within processing time?
+Have a busy time of year and are worried about staying within processing time?
 Then definitely increase your processing time on Etsy to be safe, rather than sorry that you didn’t!
 Sticking to your timeline is a big part of customer’s expectations on Etsy.
 So it’s important to make this a priority!

 5. Have $300 in Sales